AnnaMag/codeandart/_posts/2017-01-18-Debugging_part1.markdown

   <figcaption>Empty JS stack trace.</figcaption>
 </figure>

-This is the executed JavaScript code and the point where **jbt** plug-in comes to rescue.
+This is the executed JavaScript code and the point where llnode plug-in comes to rescue.

 ```
 (lldb) v8 i 40
 ```
-Re-runs the command using **jbt** that lists the first 40 frames, and results in:
+Re-runs the command using llnode that lists the first 40 frames, and results in:
 <figure>
   <img src="/codeandart/assets/images/btjs.png" alt="this is a placeholder image">